vincentberenz/playful_tutorial/hello_world/hello_world/README.txt

-- Below assumes you are using Ubuntu 64 bits (any version)
+- Below assumes you are using Ubuntu or MacOS 64 bits (any version)

 - Download playful executable from playful.is.tuebingen.mpg.de